joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 This scenario is doable but is expensive.

-In the US a lease from ARIN is at minimum $275 [a year](https://www.arin.net/resources/fees/fee_schedule/).
+In the US a lease from ARIN is at minimum \$275 [a year](https://www.arin.net/resources/fees/fee_schedule/).
+That's \$23 a month.

-My Google Fiber residential 1G plan is $70 a month.
-A business 1G plan is $100.
+My Google Fiber residential 1G plan is \$70 a month.
+A business 1G plan is \$100.
 I don’t know if the 1G plan comes with static IPs or not.
-The business 2G plan is $250 a month.
-An ARIN allocation is more expensive than all of those!
+The business 2G plan is \$250 a month.
 But getting a Business Plan likely requires registering a business at your home address, which I would have to research how to do.

-The solution to this cost is to have more friends.
-In particular friends that have ARIN allocations and are willing to give you a portion of theirs lol.
+Compared to the business 1G plan, which is an extra \$30 a month, an ARIN allocation isn't that bad price-wise.

-Getting your own lease, while expensive, opens your other options for learning about networking.
+Getting your own lease also opens up other options for learning about networking.
 You get your own ASN!

 The hip thing to do with your own ASN is to run a routing daemon (e.g bird or frr, bird is better though) in a VPS and BGP peer with your provider.
 I’ve seen this done with Vultr.
 Their docs look thorough and helpful.